ApoapsisAlpha/tuumes/tuumes/phase2/README.txt

     1) We implemented a website as our GUI with MVP which allows multiple people to be logged in at the same time, compared to our phase 1 that only allowed one user to be logged in at once.

+# Few Notes to keep in mind

 Strange quirks of SpringBoot
     We used SpringBoot, which helped us get our website and API running.
-SpringBoot has a feature with annotations which
+There is a feature that SpringBoot has that helped us use the MVP design pattern with our app.
+By adding annotations like @RestController, @Component, etc at the top of some of our files, SpringBoot automatically handles the initialization and hooks to attach to our API for our website.
+This is a problem because IntelliJ Community Edition doesn't support SpringBoot, so it marks all the events as not used while IntelliJ Ultimate knows they are used by Spring.

+Request classes missing constructors
+    Within our controllers sub-folders, there are folders and files that end with Request.
+These are the classes we use for forms within our website.
+They do not have constructors and this was intentional since SpringBoot automatically hooks onto them.
+We've tried to add constructors ourselves but it errors out with some NullPointerException errors.

 Questions?
     If you have any questions about our design choices, feel free to reach out to us!